liveblocks/liveblocks/examples/nextjs-comments-audio/README.md

   <img src="https://img.shields.io/badge/tiptap-message?style=flat&color=07f" alt="Tiptap" />
 </p>

-This example shows how to build a audio editor with comments using [Liveblocks](https://liveblocks.io), and [Next.js](https://nextjs.org/).
+This example shows how to build a audio player with comments using [Liveblocks](https://liveblocks.io), and [Next.js](https://nextjs.org/).

 Users can place comments at certain times on the audio, and also see a summary